jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - Explored plugin-based tool loading but prioritized explicit tool binding for safety and traceability.

 **Alternative Logging Approaches:**
-- Considered standard Python logging but chose Structlog for structured JSON output and correlation ID support.
+- Considered structured logging frameworks but chose Python standard library for simplicity and no external dependencies.
-- Evaluated custom logging implementation but prioritized proven framework for maintainability and consistency.
+- Evaluated complex logging implementations but prioritized simple, maintainable approach for basic debugging needs.

 ### 8.3 Trade-offs and Risks